FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

-- Help shows the meaning of each command is: command command function description
+-help shows the meaning of each command is: command command function description
-- View the instructions for using a specific command and enter the command-h or\--Help View。For example:
+- View the instructions for the specific command, enter the command -h or\ --help to view。For example:

 ```shell
 [group0]: /apps> getBlockByNumber -h